psidewalk/Vue_Node/README.md

 enterprise informations.
 In this exercise, would be the section where the servers would be "activated" or "desactived", for example.
 If anybody manifest interest, I can explain with more details in a near future.

+The exercise used bootstrap for the css classes, included in the "main index.html" file of the app.